 Senate Bill No. 1551 establishes a new "culture and tourism account" within the state's financial framework, replacing the previous General Fund designation.
 This account will receive a minimum of ten percent of the revenue generated from a specific state tax, particularly the 1% meals and beverage tax, starting from the quarter ending on September 30, 2025.
 The funds allocated to this account are intended to support grants for organizations that promote the arts, enhance tourism, and preserve historical resources.
-Additionally, the bill introduces a requirement for organizations receiving grants to submit detailed expenditure reports to Connecticut Humanities within six months of receiving the funds, ensuring transparency and accountability.
+The bill also introduces new requirements for organizations receiving grants, mandating them to submit detailed expenditure reports to Connecticut Humanities, which will then report to the General Assembly.

 Statutes affected: